 We’re proud to partner with Liberty Mutual to insure the safety of our renters and owners worldwide.
 Any renters traveling in the US (international or US-based) as well as US-based owners can rely on Liberty Mutual for protection.
 With offices around the world, Liberty supports our mission of providing high-quality insurance products and services to meet the needs of the Outdoorsy community.

-You’re also protected for any physical damage to your RV in the event of a collision or accident during the rental period, up to the actual cash value of your vehicle, with a maximum of $500,000.
+For owners, you’re also protected for physical damage to your RV in the event of a collision or accident during the rental period, up to the actual cash value of your vehicle, with a maximum of $1M.
+You can find the full policy details here.

-This insurance is embedded in the rental process with no additional premiums or monthly fees.
-Outdoorsy’s insurance is fully integrated and requires no additional effort outside of basic vehicle information from the owner and a renter background check for each rental.
-Outdoorsy’s coverage extends to all 50 states, including Hawaii and Alaska, as well as vehicles traveling into Canada.
+This insurance is embedded in the rental process with no additional premiums or monthly fees for owners.
+Outdoorsy’s protection is fully integrated and requires no additional effort outside of basic vehicle information from the owner and a renter background check for each rental.
+Outdoorsy’s coverage extends to all states (except New York), as well as vehicles traveling into Canada.
 (Our insurance does not extend into Mexico).

 The Outdoorsy insurance policy also covers international travelers who agree to an international background check and have an international driver’s license or permit for the class of vehicle they’re renting (i.e. if they have a Class B international license, they can’t rent a Class A vehicle).